This Brown Butter Pasta is loaded with Butternut Squash, Mushrooms, Goats Cheese and Toasted Walnuts. Better still – it’s beyond easy to make!

 - Serve by squeezing over lemon juice (to taste) and a good sprinkling of crushed walnuts.

 Quick 1 min demo!

-If you loved this Butternut Squash Pasta Recipe then be sure to Pin it for later!
+If you loved this Browned Butter Pasta Recipe then be sure to Pin it for later!
 Already made it or got a question?
 Give me a shout in the comments and pick up your free ecookbook along the way!